 Explained: What is the Register for Indigenous Inhabitants of Nagaland

-New Delhi, July 03: Starting July 10, a crucial exercise would be carried out in Nagaland, which was on Tuesday declared as a disturbed state by the Ministry for Home Affairs.
+New Delhi, July 03: Starting from July 10, a crucial exercise would be carried out in Nagaland, which was on Tuesday declared as a disturbed state by the Ministry for Home Affairs.

 Nagaland has decided to start its variant of the National Register of Citizens on the lines of its neighbouring state Assam.
 The exercise would be called Register for Indigenous Inhabitants of Nagaland.